Nahanni National Park Reserve: Geography

-There are four main canyons that line the South Nahanni River, named by prospectors, numbering them as they travelled up the river.
+There are four main canyons that line the South Nahanni River, named by prospectors, numbering them as they travelled upriver.
 The fourth canyon, also called Painted Canyon or Five Mile Canyon due to its length, begins with Virginia Falls, and was created as the falls eroded the limestone surrounding the river, working its way upstream.
-Third canyon runs through Funeral Range, around 40 km long.
+Third canyon runs through the Funeral Range, around 40 km long.
 Because its walls are composed of strata of shale, sandstones and limestone, this canyon has long slopes instead of steep, flat walls like the lower canyons.
-Big Bend, a point where the river does a 45-degree turn, marks the end of Third and the beginning of Second Canyon.
+Big Bend, a point where the river does a 45-degree turn, marks the end of Third Canyon and the beginning of Second Canyon.
 At 15 km long, it runs through the Headless Range.
 The final canyon is considered the most beautiful.
 Beginning after Deadmen Valley, First Canyon boasts the highest, most vertical walls, cutting through very resistant limestone.
 It ends near Kraus Hotsprings, making it about 30 km long.
 Following this, the river slows and braids into different channels, passing through the park boundary, and coming together again near the village of Nahanni Butte.
 Soon after the town, the South Nahanni River joins the Liard River.

 Notable mountains in the park include Mount Nirvana (61°52′29″N 127°40′49″W), officially an unnamed peak, which at 2773 m is the highest mountain in the Northwest Territories.
 Slightly further north lies Mount Sir James MacBrien (62°07′23″N 127°40′47″W), the territories second highest peak at 2759 m, and Lotus Flower Tower (2570 m, 62°06′51.6″N 127°41′50.4″W) both of which form part of the Cirque of the Unclimbables (62°06′06″N 127°40′15″W).